Gingernaut/gingernaut.github.io/content/blog/2018-04-07-creating-static-website-github-pages.md

 touch index.html app.css app.js
 ```

-If you're creating the files for the first time now, you'll need to add some HTML to your index file so you can see it in your browser.
-Here's a quick template you can use.

-### Important!
-One thing we need to do to enable a custom domain is create a CNAME file for it with our domain's URL (do not include the www.)
+Next, create a CNAME file with your domain's URL (do not include the www.)

 ```bash
 echo "mywebsite.com" > CNAME
 ```
 Now that the code for our site is ready, let's push it to github.